Risk Factors Dashboard

 Weather conditions have a significant impact on the demand for our products, for both heating and agricultural purposes.
 Many of our customers rely on propane, fuel oil or natural gas primarily as a heating source.
 The volume of propane, fuel oil and natural gas sold is at its highest during the six-month peak heating season of October through March and is directly affected by the severity and length of the winter months.
 Typically, we sell approximately two-thirds of our retail propane volume and approximately three-fourths of our retail fuel oil volume during the peak heating season.
 Weather conditions can vary substantially from year to year in the regions in which we operate, which could significantly impact the demand for our products and our financial performance and condition.
 The agricultural demand for propane is also affected by the weather, as dry or warm weather during the harvest season may reduce the demand for propane used in some crop drying applications for which we service.

 Actual weather conditions can vary substantially from year to year, significantly affecting our financial performance.
+For example, average temperatures in our service territories were 10% warmer than normal for fiscal 2024, 8% warmer than normal for fiscal 2023 and 10% warmer than normal for fiscal 2022, as measured by the number of heating degree days reported by the National Oceanic and Atmospheric Administration.
 For example, average temperatures in our service territories were 8% warmer than normal for fiscal 2023, and 10% warmer than normal for fiscal 2022 and fiscal 2021, as measured by the number of heating degree days reported by the National Oceanic and Atmospheric Administration.
-For example, average temperatures in our service territories were 10% warmer than normal for each of fiscal 2022, fiscal 2021 and fiscal 2020, as measured by the number of heating degree days reported by the National Oceanic and Atmospheric Administration (“NOAA”).
-If this trend of warmer than normal temperatures continues, it could have a negative impact on our financial performance.
+This trend of warmer than normal temperatures has had, and if it continues, could continue to have, a negative impact on our financial performance by reducing demand for our product in the future.
 Furthermore, variations in weather in one or more regions in which we operate can significantly affect the total volume of propane, fuel oil and other refined fuels and natural gas we sell and, consequently, our results of operations.
 Variations in the weather in the northeast, where we have a greater concentration of propane accounts and substantially all of our fuel oil and natural gas operations, generally have a greater impact on our operations than variations in the weather in other regions.
 We can give no assurance that the weather conditions in any quarter or year will not have a material adverse effect on our operations, or that our available cash will be sufficient to pay principal and interest on our indebtedness and distributions to Unitholders.

 If the frequency or magnitude of significant weather conditions or natural disasters such as floods, droughts, wildfires, hurricanes, blizzards or earthquakes increase, as a result of climate change or for other reasons, our results of operations and our financial performance could be negatively impacted by the extent of damage to our facilities or to our customers’ residential homes and business structures, or of disruption to the supply or delivery of the products we sell.